This is Call Rust from Python to speed up! PyO3 Tutorial: Wrapping Classes Part ➀

 Last time I explained how to call a class written in Rust from Python.

-could also be called from Python via PyO3.
+The class constructor and the property getter, setter could also be called from Python via PyO3.

-This time, I'll add some class methods and explain how to convert from Rust to Python type via PyO3
+This time, I'll add some class methods and explain how to convert from Rust to Python type via PyO3.

 See ** PyO3's git repository ** (here),